inventory of zines, broadsheets and art books

 LIBRARIIMUN

-For zine stories of moments of encounter, check out @librariimun
+zine stories and moments of encounter

 experiments in (b)orderland commons: an archiving practice that visions and protects subversive and evasive relationalities as a meaningful context for communal imaginaries.